mandysGit/LS/backend/RB101-RB109/study-sessions/problem-solving-template.md

    - Don't name what library methods/functions you want to use

-   - Don't list out anything that syntax specific
+   - Don't list out anything that's syntax specific